ballerina-platform/ballerina-distribution/examples/websocket-client-ssl-tls/websocket_client_ssl_tls.md

 # WebSocket client - SSL/TLS

 A WebSocket client configured with SSL/TLS configurations connect or interact with a WebSocket service over an encrypted TLS connection(WSS).
-Provide the `secureSocket` configurations to the client to initiate an WSS connection.
+Provide the `secureSocket` configurations to the client to initiate a WSS connection.

 ::: code websocket_client_ssl_tls.bal :::